 According to an analysis website, the E-Commerce Industry in India grew from 4% of the total population in 2007 to around 40% in 2017, clearly indicating the rise of the internet era in the world's fastest-growing economy.
 It is expected to reach around 50-55% by 2020.
 This internet boom is directly proportional to the emergence of E-commerce in India and other internet-based domains.

-This post analyzes the current scenario of E-Commerce in India along with its future trajectory.
+This post analyzes the current scenario and the future of E-Commerce in India.

 E-Commerce Industry In India